SSaquif/JS-Array-Methods/README.md

 ## Define The Callback Function Outside of our HOF (ie Array Methods)

-Before we proceed, it is import to understand any callback function can be defined outside of the Array method istself and then itsimply needs to be passed as an argument to the Array method.
+Before we proceed, it is import to understand any callback function can be defined outside of the Array method itself and then it simply needs to be passed as an argument to the Array method.
 This holds true for all callback functions (Not just the ones for array method).

 1. [First Defining it Outside,](https://github.com/SSaquif/JS-Array-Methods/blob/master/1-forEach.js#L36)
 2. [Then Passing it as an Argument to our HOF](https://github.com/SSaquif/JS-Array-Methods/blob/master/1-forEach.js#L40)